ElijahGut/RPT-TTS/README.rst

 Before using RPT-TTS, you will need:

-- audio samples of synthetic speech from different systems in either mp3 or wav format;
+- Audio samples of synthetic speech from different systems in either mp3 or wav format;
 - A stimulus file.
 This is a txt file containing all the stimuli used for the experiment, each on their own line with no quotes.

 **NB: The audio samples need to conform to the following naming convention**: